EBI-Metagenomics/holofood-course/sessions/metagenomics/multi-kingdom-metagenomics.rst

     cat /course/metagenomics-data/eukaryotes/expected_output/euk_classification/eukcc.csv

 |image4|\ How many of the genomes have good completeness with respect to the EukCC database?

+|image4|\ Does this correlate to the genome sizes above?

 |image4|\ What are these genomes classified as?